Skills & Learning Adult Community Education

 and within 7 days of their enrolment.

 4.2 If an unspent criminal conviction is disclosed or otherwise brought to Skills & Learning’s attention, the Principal Learning Manager will require the individual to complete a Disclosure Form providing Skills & Learning with further information about the offence and contact details for any relevant third party e.g. a probation officer.
-A copy of Skills & Learning’s Disclosure Form is attached at Appendix One.
+A copy of Skills & Learning’s Disclosure Form can be found here.

 4.3 Having considered the further information provided in any disclosure form the Safeguarding Team may ask the individual to provide additional information and/or provide consent for Skills & Learning to contact relevant third parties e.g. a probation officer, medical practitioner etc.